Link Search Menu Expand Document

 Run unit-benchmark-data-validation

-Described in LLM as a Judge, this script uses a teacher model to validate the quality of the Q&A pairs that were generated in the previous exercise:
+Described in LLM as a Judge, this tool uses a teacher model to validate the quality of the Q&A pairs that were generated in the previous exercise:

 make run-unit-benchmark-data-validation